noobaa/noobaa-core/README.md

 sudo npm run s3
 ```
-Note that the s3rver listens on port 80 and needs to be run with a privilaged user
+Note that the s3rver listens on port 80 and needs to be run with a privileged user

 ## Building & Testing
 ### Building
 ---MISSING BUILDING---

 ### Testing
-The tests in the project are divided into three categories:
+The tests in the project are divided into four categories:
  #### Unit tests
  These are tests which can ran at any location which satisfies the developer environment requirements.
 They do not require a NooBaa installation to run on.
  NooBaa is using mocha as its unit test framework and they are located in src/tests/unit_tests